API Reference

 mock.lastCall

 This contains the arguments of the last call.
-If spy wasn't called, will return undefined.
+If spy wasn't called, will return undefined

 mock.results

-This is an array containing all values, that were returned from function.
-One item of the array is an object with properties type and value.
-Available types are:
+from function.
+One item of the array is an object with properties type

-• 'return' - function returned without throwing.
+- function returned without throwing.'throw'

-• 'throw' - function threw a value.
+- function threw a value.

-The value property contains returned value or thrown error.
+property contains returned value or thrown error.

-If function returned result, then threw an error, then mock.results will be:
+, then threw an error, then mock.results

 [